 Do NOT use metronidazole tablet if you:

-- You are allergic to any ingredients in metronidazole;
+- Are allergic to any ingredients in metronidazole;

-- You are in the first 3 month of pregnancy;
+- Are in the first 3 month of pregnancy;

-- You are taking busulfan or have taken disulfiram within the past 2 weeks.
+- Are taking busulfan or have taken disulfiram within the past 2 week;

 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.

-Less than 45 kg: 15mg/kg/day orally and 3 divided doses for 7 days.
+- Usual dose for children is: less than 45 kg: 15mg/kg/day orally and divided into 3 for 7 days.

-There are 5 major drugs known that are known to interact with metronidazole.
-Amprenavir, busulfan, warfarin, dicumarol and anisinsione are the major drugs that interact with metronidazole.
+Drugs known that are known to interact with metronidazole are: amprenavir, busulfan, warfarin, coumadinn, jantoven, dicumarol and anisinsione.
 Consult with your doctor about any medications you are taking, before your treatment with metronidazole.